flatironinstitute/nemos/docs/quickstart.md

 3. How `nemos` interacts with `pynapple` for pre-processing
 4. How `nemos` interacts with `scikit-learn` for pipelines and cross-validation.

-Each of this section will be an independent example.
+Each of these sections can be run independently of the others.

 ### Basic Model Fit